 - Preheat oven to 375°F. In a bowl, whisk together all marinade ingredients.

 - Place chicken into gallon size plastic food storage bag or large plastic container.
-Pour marinade over chicken pieces, close bag or cover container with plastic wrap, and refrigerate for 30 to 60 minutes (See Note 1).
+Pour marinade over chicken pieces, close bag or cover container with plastic wrap, and refrigerate for minimum 30 minutes or up to overnight.

 - Serve with couscous and warm pita to soak up juices.